Our therapists specialize in providing high-quality individual autism therapy to individuals with high-functioning autism in California.

-There is a difference between counseling with a therapist who has a little training in autism, and a therapist who specializes in neurodiversity.
+There is a difference between counseling with a therapist who has heard of autism and a therapist who specializes in neurodiversity and autism.

 Does this sound like you?

 - You wonder if you're on the autism spectrum

 - Social cues and body language are a mystery to you and you struggle to fit into neurotypical society

 - You’re doubly gifted but have always struggled to understand social cues and body language

 - You're lonely

 - Dating or being in a relationship is hard for you

 - Your child was diagnosed with autism and you want to find them a supportive therapist to help them thrive